marcellinamichie291/arvindchez-bitfinex/README.md

 # Missing features:

-    - Unit tests for the server,client and the helper methods
+    - Unit tests for the server, client and the helper methods

 # Code refactoring:

+    - Better clean code approach can be implemented
-    - Much clean code design pattern can be implemented to decide the worker instead of if/else condition
+    - Command design pattern can be implemented to decide the worker instead of if/else condition
     - Project structuring can be improved
+    - Constants can be moved to a separate file

 # Known issues: